grammyjs/website/site/docs/hosting/vps.md

 # Hosting: VPS

-A virtual private server, mostly known as VPS, is a virtual machine running in the cloud with its users having full control over the system.
+A virtual private server, mostly known as VPS, is a virtual machine running in the cloud with its users having full control over its system.

 ## Server Rental

-> You need to rent a VPS in order to follow this guide.
+> To be able to follow this guide, you first need to rent a VPS.
 > This first section will explain how to do that.
-> If you already have a VPS to work on, skip [down](#starting-the-bot).
+> If you already have a VPS to work on, skip to the [next section](#starting-the-bot).

 We choose [Hostinger](https://hostinger.com) as our host.